What's holding back AI's productivity boost? |

 Lighthouse AI: Root-cause analysis that pinpoints bottleneck origins

 Lighthouse AI uses a proprietary machine-learning workflow to analyze key engineering metrics against 250+ factors that can impact them.
 It then presents personalized, team-tailored insights into what's inhibiting or improving performance.
 It also leverages LLMs to summarize and explain the findings and recommend solutions clearly.
+The result of combining developer productivity analytics with AI-driven insights is very powerful.

 For example, Lighthouse AI can tell you: